maxxiimo/the-front-end-manifesto/Foundation Markup.md

 This is an implementation of [HTML5 Boilerplate][] code in haml and arranged for a Rails project.

+[TODO: update implementation to new version of boilerplate]

 NOTE: I have included some necessary asset folders and files that coincide with the defaults I will provide in this chapter.
 Since I'm using modernizr, I add the require in application.js as follows:

     //= require jquery